 The cumulative results showing an 83.3% overall appropriateness rate for antibiotic prophylaxis are encouraging.
-Still, the 16.7% rate of nontiming of appropriateness, particularly in the administration, highlights the need for continued education and quality improvement initiatives.
-Enhancing adherence to prophylactic antibiotic timing could further reduce the incidence of SSIs.
+16.7% rate Still, the of nonappropriateness, particularly in the timing of administration, highlights the need for continued quality improvement initiatives. education and Enhancing adherence to prophylactic antibiotic timing could further reduce the incidence of SSIs.